ANGULAR LIMB DEFORMITIES

 The choice between using ESF or bone plates to stabilize a corrective osteotomy is a decision that the surgeon makes on an individual basis.
 As stated above, every deformity is unique and so each case has to be considered on an individual basis.

 A thorough and accurate evaluation of a deformity using X-rays often requires multiple, perfectly positioned and acquired X-rays.
 Hence, owners should be prepared for dogs to be briefly sedated for such process.
 A CT scan may be recommended to evaluate and characterize the deformity.
-Dr. Franklin will create 3D models and plan of surgery based on the CT renderings.
+A CT will enable Kansas City Canine Orthopedics to create 3D models and/or virtually plan the surgery.